tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 operations supported by the filesystem.

 Because of this change, we also need a new subclass of `Env`, as each instance of `Env` has the `FileSystemRegistry` baked in at construction time.
+In fact, we can just change the existing class to have two lookup layers for the two registries.

-Actually, since most of the functionality calls `Env::Default()` to obtain the static instance of `Env` and then extract the filesystem from there, we can get rid of the level of indirection via `Env` and create a static instance of `ModularFileSystem`.
+Furthermore, since most of the functionality calls `Env::Default()` to obtain the static instance of `Env` and then extract the filesystem from there, we can get rid of the level of indirection via `Env` and create a static instance of `ModularFileSystem`.
 This will be possible only after all filesystems use the modular approach, after the changes mentioned in the next section.